Kalmesh-dev/Face_detection_using_openCV/README.md

 1. Install all required dependencies
 2. Run the code.
-3. I have added 2 images for reference.
+3. I have added a sample Image for reference.